andrewring/github-distributed-owners/README.md

 github-distributed-owners --output-file .github/CODEOWNERS
 ```

+> [!WARNING]
-> :warning: The generated CODEOWNERS file (`/.github/CODEOWNERS by default) should be set to not have any owners if you
+> The generated CODEOWNERS file (`/.github/CODEOWNERS by default) should be set to not have any owners if you are
-> are enforcing no diff from running this tool.
-Failure to do so would result in whichever group has ownership of that
+> enforcing no diff from running this tool.
+Failure to do so would result in whichever group has ownership of that file
-> file needing to approve every OWNERS change, which partially defeats the purpose of this process.
+> needing to approve every OWNERS change, which partially defeats the purpose of this process.
 > This can be done by adding the following to the OWNERS file adjacent to the CODEOWNERS file, with no owners listed:
 >
 > ```shell